jessewolcott/InfrastructureScripts/README.md

 Set it and forget it!
 This script cleans up computers that have not logged into the domain in 30/60/90 days, based on the computer record's "LastLogonTimeStamp".

+## DHCPReservationReport.ps1
+Generates a report of DHCP reservations that exist on authoritative DHCPv4 servers in your domain (or array, if you so choose)

 ## dotnet4versioncheck.ps1

 Scrapes specified AD OU's and returns their installed dotnet framework (v4), the OS version, the IP address and the hostname.